SciCompMod/memilio/pycode/README.rst

     python setup.py install

 This builds the C++ extension and copies everything required to your site-packages.

+All the requirements of the `C++ library <../cpp/README.md>`_ must to be met in order to build and use the python bindings.
+CMake is executed internally by the `setup.py` script.

 Testing and Coverage
 --------------------